Commercial Whiskey Barrel Aging

 While not as widely used as other types of oak, Mongolian oak casks have made their mark in the world of spirits.
 Some producers in Asia, particularly Japan and China have begun to experiment with Mongolian oak in the aging of whisky and other spirits.

-You can find bourbons here in the U.S. participating in the experiment as well, including Old Charter Oak Mongolian Oak released by Buffalo Trace Distillery, and Red Line Whiskey Co.'s Straight Bourbon Whiskey Finished With Mongolian Oak
+You can find bourbons here in the U.S. participating in the experiment as well, including Old Charter Oak Mongolian Oak released by Buffalo Trace Distillery, and Red Line Whiskey Co.'s Straight Bourbon Whiskey Finished With Mongolian Oak.

 MIZUNARA oak